kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

        mlflow.log_param("estimator", "DecisionTreeClassifier")
     ```

-    The code trains a classification model using Decision Tree Classifier.
-Parameters, metrics, and artifacts, are automatically logged with MLflow.
+    The code trains a classification model using a Decision Tree Classifier.
+Parameters, metrics, and artifacts are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

     ![](./Images/11.png)

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 5 : Use MLflow to search and view your experiments
+## Task 5: Use MLflow to search and view your experiments

 You will learn how to use MLflow to search and view your machine learning experiments in Microsoft Fabric for tracking and managing model performance.

-When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and its details.
+When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.

 1. To list all experiments, use the following code: